NCIP/cagrid/cagrid-1-0/caGrid/README.txt

 FILES
 ========================================
-build.xml		This is the main build process that manages all of the project to project dependancies, and has a call-thru ability to build any subproject
+build.xml			This is the main build process that manages all of the project to project dependencies, and has a call-thru ability to build any subproject project.properties	This is the main project properties file which controls aspects of the build for caGrid projects.

 For more information, refer to the Documentation module of the repository.
 Specifically the Documentation/docs/BuildProcess directory.